Spanarchian/CyberSmart_TechTest/README.md

 Due to the state of the application to be tested and my phobia of usignxpaths in testing. even after deploying the docker container to Heroku.

 I changed tack and used cypress to test the application.

+To execute the tests:
+    Clone or download the repository  Zip and extract cd /cypress
+    sh ./run_test.sh

+The failing test is due to the current restriction (to the best of my knowledge) cypress cannot use incognito mode on chrome to allow it to appear as another user.